whynot-s/SLAM_and_Kalman_Filtering/README.txt

 **********INSERT WEBSITE**************

-Read below first - make sure that all flags are set to 0 before attempting the tasks which are not Part 4.
+Read below before running - make sure that all flags are set to 0 before attempting the tasks which are not Part 4.

 All flags can be found in the G20SLAMSystem.m file, in the property constructor section (near the top).

+Run setup.m

+This system has not been tested with sparseinv as it sometimes caused problems.
+Do not use sparseinv.

+A description of the different tasks is given below:

 Part 1: Use pure Vehicle Odometry and compare the Kalman Filter and SLAM systems.